Suter's strong outing lifts Brewers past Cubs 2-1

 TRAINER'S ROOM

-Brewers: RHP Chase Anderson (left oblique strain) is scheduled to pitch a bullpen session on Saturday, manager Craig Counsell said.
-The Brewers are hoping to have Anderson, who has been out since late June, return to the rotation by the second half of August. .
+Brewers: Anderson (left oblique strain) is scheduled to pitch a bullpen session on Saturday, Counsell said.
+The Brewers are hoping to have Anderson, who has been out since late June, return to the rotation by the second half of August. ...
 Jon Jay's bunt attempt in the sixth bounced off the plate and struck Pina near the throat.
 Pina remained in the game.

 UP NEXT